awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-configure-ECS.md

                 }
 ```

 Each of these default targets are scraped, and the metrics are sent to CloudWatch in log events using embedded metric format\.
-For more information, see [Ingesting High\-Cardinality Logs and Generating Metrics with CloudWatch Embedded Metric Format](CloudWatch_Embedded_Metric_Format.md)\.
+For more information, see [Ingesting high\-cardinality logs and generating metrics with CloudWatch embedded metric format](CloudWatch_Embedded_Metric_Format.md)\.

 Log events from Amazon ECS clusters are stored in the **/aws/ecs/containerinsights/*cluster\_name*/prometheus** log group\.

 Each scraping job is contained in a different log stream in this log group\.

 To add a new scraping target, you add a new entry in the `task_definition_list` section under the `ecs_service_discovery` section\. of the YAML file, and restart the agent\.
-For an example of this process, see [Tutorial for Adding a New Prometheus Scrape Target: Prometheus API Server Metrics](ContainerInsights-Prometheus-Setup-configure.md#ContainerInsights-Prometheus-Setup-new-exporters)\.
+For an example of this process, see [Tutorial for adding a new Prometheus scrape target: Prometheus API Server metrics](ContainerInsights-Prometheus-Setup-configure.md#ContainerInsights-Prometheus-Setup-new-exporters)\.

-## CloudWatch Agent Configuration for Prometheus<a name="ContainerInsights-Prometheus-Setup-cw-agent-config"></a>
+## CloudWatch agent configuration for Prometheus<a name="ContainerInsights-Prometheus-Setup-cw-agent-config"></a>

 The CloudWatch agent configuration file has a `prometheus` section under `metrics_collected` for the Prometheus scraping configuration\.
 It includes the following configuration options:
 + **cluster\_name**— specifies the cluster name to be added as a label in the log event\.
 This field is optional\.
 If you omit it, the agent can detect the Amazon ECS cluster name\.